Anatol Teslev

-Anatol Teslev is a Moldovan association football head coach and former player.
+Anatol Teslev (born 16 September 1947) is a Moldovan association football head coach and former player.

 Player career

 He won UEFA European Under-18 Football Championship for USSR in 1966 (now U-19 event).
 Former clubs include Moldova Chişinău, FC Dynamo Vologda, Speranta Drochia.

 Coaching career

 He coached Nistru, FC Start Ulyanovsk, FC Tighina Bender, FC Nistru Otaci and the Moldovan youth team.

-He was the coach of the national side between February to December 2006.
+He was the coach of the national side between February and December 2006.

 He was replaced by his assistant Igor Dobrovolski.

 Management career

 He was the vice-president and general secretary of the Football Association of Moldova and in the management board of FC Zimbru Chișinău and FC Constructorul Chisinau.

 In 2005, he became the president of the nation FA, beaten Pavel Cebanu in election.